telerik/kendo-react-inputs/docs/slider/api.md

 #### title `String|Function`

 Defines title of the ticks.
 The default title for each tick is its Slider value.
-If callback function is used it will accept an argument holding the value of the widget and should return a string with the new title.
+If callback function is used it will accept an argument holding the value of the component and should return a string with the new title.

 #### fixedTickwidth `Number`